Brief overview, and history of automated upgrading to Drupal 8

 Your existing D6 or D7 site remains completely unaltered and intact.

-Although you might hope or expect that your new D8 site will be essentially the same as your old site, with the added benefit of D8's new and improved features, that is not likely to be the case.
+Although you might hope or expect that your new D8 site will be essentially the same as your old site, with the added benefit of D8's new and improved features, that may not be the case.

 You will have to try it for yourself to see whether or not that is true for you, though luckily that is fairly easy to do.

-After you have done that, you can examine the results, and determine whether or not you think the immediately apparent errors, (not to mention those that pot-up as you navigate around), lead you to the conclusion that it would be easier to manually copy and paste your old content into a different new D8 site, rather that your trying to correct all the errors, and then settling for the questionably broken nature of an automatically migrated site-- one for which you will always wonder whether problems it gives you in the future are, or are not, related to the migration, as opposed to being problems inherent to D8.
-Even in the absence of errors, an auto-migrated D8 site is likely to have anomalies that a standard new D8 site does not.
+After you have done that, you can examine the results, and determine whether or not you think any errors you may have found lead you to the conclusion that it would be easier to manually copy and paste your old content into a different new D8 site rather than trying to correct all the errors.

 The automated upgrade process using the browser user-interface, in a nutshell